Mirkovic-Vilonen polytopes and Khovanov-Lauda-Rouquier algebras: Cuspidal decompositions

 \begin{thm} Fix a convex pre-order $\succ$.
 If $L_1,\dots,L_h \in \KLR$ are $\succ$-semi-cuspidal and satisfy $\wt(L_1)\succ \cdots \succ \wt(L_h)$ then $L_1 \circ \cdots \circ L_h$ has a unique simple quotient.
 Furthermore, every gradable simple appears this way for a unique sequence of semi-cuspidal representations. \end{thm}

-\begin{proof} By Lemmata \ref{lem:unmixing-quotient} and \ref{lem:is-u}, it is clear that $L_1 \circ \cdots \circ L_h$ has a unique simple quotient.
+\begin{proof} By Lemmata \ref{lem:unmixing-quotient} and \ref{lem:is-u}, $L_1 \circ \cdots \circ L_h$ has a unique simple quotient.
 Now we must show that every simple $L$ is of this form for a unique $h$-tuple $L_1, \ldots, L_h$.
-We can assume that we are dealing with a total order, since otherwise, we can refine to a total order, and define $L_i$ as unique quotients of the inductions of semi-cuspidals for this finer order of each equivalence class.
+We can assume that we are dealing with a total order; otherwise we can refine to a total order, and define $L_i$ as unique quotients of the inductions of semi-cuspidals for this finer order of each equivalence class.
 We proceed by induction on weight.